VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Note that it could be required to flush response cache after importing historical data.
 See [these docs](#backfilling) for detail.

-Each request to `/api/v1/import` can load up to a single vCPU core on VictoriaMetrics.
-Import speed can be improved by splitting the original file into smaller parts and importing them concurrently.
-Note that the original file must be split on newlines.

 ### Relabeling